 Why You Should Wear Sunglasses in the Winter

-Many people regard sunglasses as an indispensable summertime accessory, but did you know sunglasses are at least as important during the winter months?
-Here in New York, we’re pretty good at remembering to cover our hands with gloves and our heads with hats, but it can be harder to remember that our eyes are also in need of protection when it’s cold.
-The sun shines with the same force all year round, regardless of how cold it might be.
+Many consider sunglasses to be an indispensable summertime accessory, but did you know that sunglasses are at least as important during the wintertime months?
+Here in New York, we’re pretty good at remembering to cover our hands with gloves and our heads with hats.
+Our eyes, though, are also in need of protection when it’s cold.
+The sun shines with the same force when it’s cold as it does at other times of the year.

 Avoid Corneal Sunburn

-When you’re bundled up in your coat and boots, it's likely getting sunburned is just about the last thing you'll think about, but winter rays can actually sunburn and irritate your corneas.
-This is especially true when there’s snow on the ground, because UV radiation bounces off the snow and back up into your eyes.
+When you’re bundled up in your coat and boots, the last thing you think about is getting sunburned, but winter rays can actually sunburn and irritate your corneas.
+This is especially true when there’s snow on the ground because UV radiation bounces off the snow back up into your eyes.

-If you like to snowboard or ski during the winter, you should definitely wear sunglasses on the slopes, but even if you’re just walking around the city, you can prevent corneal sunburn by wearing your shades.
-Snow reflects up to 85 percent of UV rays, causing what's commonly known as “snow blindness.”
+If you snowboard or ski during the winter, you should definitely wear sunglasses on the slopes, but even if you’re just walking around the city, prevent corneal sunburn by wearing your shades.
+Snow reflects up to 85 percent of UV rays, causing what is commonly known as “snow blindness.”
 Although temporary, snow blindness can be painful and very inconvenient while your eyes heal from the sunburn.

 Prevent Dry Eyes